trifwn/Icarus/README.md

 This library is used to handle and generate airfoils.
 It is an extension of the airfoils pip module (https://pypi.org/project/airfoils/).

+-Conceptual

+Module for conceptual Analysis.

 -Core

 Core functions for the program

+-Database:

+Storage Interface to save vehicles, airfoils, analyses, solvers and more.
+Currently it works with the filesystem.
+Uses JSON to maybe one day integrate with frontend.

 -Mission

 Defines the mission of the airplane and the flight envelope.

--Solver
+-Workers

-Abstraction Layer for the solvers
+Abstraction Layer for the solvers.

--Plane Definition
+-Vehicle

-Defines Airplane
+Defines Airplane and other Vehicles.

 -Flight_Dynamics

-Defines Dynamic Airplane
+Defines Flight State

 -Software